Make sense of interest rates

 For many of us, making sense of interest rates comes down to one question: Is it better to invest your money or use it to pay off debt?
 The answer is somewhere between “it depends” and “do both.”
 Here’s why.

-Americans owe trillions of dollars in credit card and other debt, according to the latest data3.
-At a time when savings rates are low, credit card interest rates can be astronomical, charging consumers anywhere from 14% to 25%.
+Americans owe trillions of dollars in credit card and other debt, according to the latest data.3 Credit card interest rates can be anywhere from 14% to 25%.
 If you carry debt, paying it down may be an important goal.

 Consider dividing priorities